zetalex/DPB2_App/README.md

 As can be seen, the current sensors, the SFP connectors and the temperature sensor that we intend to use all use the I<sup>2</sup>C protocol to communicate.
 However, the temperature sensor and the current sensors use 16-bit registers, while the SFPs use 1-byte sized registers.
 The I<sup>2</sup>C protocol carries byte-sized frames, so in the case of 16-bit registers it involves performing 2 consecutive operations (either read or write) on the same register address, whereas for 8-bit registers it will involve a single operation per register address.
 In our case, the Linux I<sup>2</sup>C driver will make it much easier to perform this type of consecutive operations.

-# Detailed information about the available sensors and their usefulness for our interests.
+# Detailed information about the available sensors and their capabilities for slow control tasks.

 Regarding the sensor units available in our DPB we find, as previously mentioned in the I<sup>2</sup>C section, a temperature sensor (MCP9844), several current and voltage sensors (INA3221) for the SFP transceivers and the SoM and the SFP transceivers themselves, which provide us with very relevant information about their operating status and that we should keep track of.